 What and Why of a Vegan Diet

-First, let’s take a look at what is a vegan diet.
+First, let’s take a look at what a vegan diet is.
 A vegan diet is mainly focused on restricting animal cruelty.
-One doesn’t eat animal or poultry products in the diet but also refrains from consuming it by or derived products like – honey, milk, gelatine, whey, etc. It is considered one of the strictest forms of vegetarianism.
+One doesn’t eat animal or poultry products in the diet but also refrains from consuming or derived products like – honey, milk, gelatine, whey, etc. It is considered one of the most rigid forms of vegetarianism.

-Vegan diet and veganism boast for being the most superior diets of all.
-The helping hand one extends towards the environmental and ethical cause through this diet is also one reason for it gaining such wide popularity.
+Vegan diet and veganism boast of being the most superior diets of all.
+Another reason for its huge popularity is the helping hand one extends toward environmental and ethical causes with this diet.
 Because it is low on fat, a vegan diet promotes a healthy heart and reduces the risk of heart diseases, type 2 diabetes, cancer, and other fatal ailments.

 Difference Between Vegan Diet and Vegetarian Diet

-Though they may sound and appear to be roughly similar, there is a vast difference between the two diets in reality.
+Though they may sound and appear to be roughly similar, there is a vast difference between the two diets.
 Both are plant-based diets, but one doesn’t consume the by-products of animals and poultry (honey, cheese, milk, etc.) by going vegan.
 On the other hand, when one is vegetarian, they don’t consume meat but don’t refrain from using animal by-products.

 Celebrities Who Are Vegan in 2021

 Many global celebrities have adopted veganism as their lifestyle.
 Billie Eilish, Joaquin Pheonix, Evanna Lynch, Natalie Portman, Lizzo, Alan Cummings, Chris Hemsworth, Peter Dinklage, Ariana Grande, Pamela Anderson, and many other big wigs vouch for the health and environmental impacts of veganism.